Roger Clarke's Web-Site

 A measure of the extent to which an entity is threatened by a potential circumstance or event, and typically a function of: (i) the adverse impacts that would arise if the circumstance or event occurs; and (ii) the likelihood of occurrence

 The definition of one form of the fifth of the five categories addressed by the AIA, GPAI models, uses the novel term "systemic risk".
-AIA defines "systemic risk" as being (Art.3(65), emphasis added):
+The AIA definition is as follows (Art.3(65), emphases added):

 (b) [is] based on a decision of the Commission, ex officio or following a qualified alert from the scientific panel, it has capabilities or an impact equivalent to those set out in point (a) having regard to the criteria set out in Annex XIII.

-An attempt is made to operationalise the definition of 'high impact capabilities' in terms of the computational power used (Art.51-2), with the threshold measure adaptable by regulatory instrument (Art.51-3, emphasis added):
+Despite the many warnings that exist about technological specificity in legislation, the EC seeks to operationalise a key expression in terms of the computational power used (Art.51-2), with the threshold measure adaptable by regulatory instrument (Art.51-3, emphasis added):

 A general-purpose AI model shall be presumed to have high impact capabilities ... when the cumulative amount of computation used for its training measured in floating point operations is greater than 10^25

-Some uncertainty may arise about the scope of these definitions, and whether all categories of actor are encompassed.
+There is ample scope for uncertainty to arise about the scope of these definitions, and whether all relevant categories of actor are encompassed.
 After a "provider" has "developed" a product and "placed it on the market", the product may be transacted through chains of organisations before being "used" by a "deployer" for an "intended purpose" and/or a "misuse", or solely for service-provision to other deployers.
 Clarity is needed about the obligations of, respectively, each organisation in supply chains or networks, and those "deployers" who make the "AI system" available only to "users" within their own organisation and/or "end-users" within or beyond its boundaries.

 The following section describes the regulatory regimes created by the AIA, referring back to the definitional discussions in the present section where appropriate.

-As outlined in Table 1, and discussed in sections 3.1-3.3 and 5.1-5.4 below, the AIA distinguishes four categories of "AI systems", depending on their level of "Risk", and claims to create distinct regulatory regimes for three of them.
+The AIA distinguishes four categories of "AI systems", depending on their level of "Risk".
+It claims to create distinct regulatory regimes for three of them.
+See Table 1, and the discussion in sections 3.1-3.3 above and 5.1-5.4 below.

 A fifth category, and the fourth that is subject to a regulatory regime, is a "General purpose AI (GPAI) system", as defined in the previous section.
 This is addressed in sections 3.4 and 5.5.
 Enforcement aspects are considered in section 3.5.

 "Unacceptable-Risk / Prohibited AI Systems" are defined in a closed-ended manner (Art.5).
 The eight items describe applications of "AI systems" rather than the characteristics of the artefact, or the process or technique(s) used to achieve an output or outcome.
-The Article contains 1,750 words in text of a moderate degree of complexity.
+The Article contains 1,750 words of a moderate degree of complexity, posing challenges for both commentators and implementors.

-The eight items are subject to over 20 exclusions, based variously on the intended outcomes; the extent to which harm is caused; the attributes of the usees; the data involved; the source of the data; or the organisation performing the function or in which the function is performed.
-See Appendix 1.
+The eight items are subject to over 20 exclusions, based variously on the intended outcomes; the extent to which harm is caused; the attributes of the users and usees (i.e. those who are indirectly impacted); the data involved; the source of the data; or the organisation performing the function or in which the function is performed. [ PREPRINT ONLY: An adapted extract is in Appendix 1.

 The scope of exclusions is unclear and may well remain so, but appears to be very broad.
-For example, to be Prohibited under each of item (1) deception and (2) vulnerability exploitation, a very high bar is set, because an AI system must both "distort behaviour", and "cause" "significant harm".
-Similarly, (3) biometric categorisation only applies to a closed-ended list of "inferred sensitive attributes", and even then not if the biometric dataset was "lawfully acquired" (which would doubtless be claimed to be the case with most declared uses), and in all cases where the use is (by? for?) "law enforcement".
-Use for (5), which appears to define 'predictive policing', is permitted if it "augments" "human assessment".
+For example, to be Prohibited under each of Arts.
+5.1(a) deception and 5.1(b) vulnerability exploitation, a very high bar is set, because an AI system must (i)"distort behaviour", and (ii) "cause" (iii) "significant harm".
+Similarly, Art.
+5.1(c)) social scoring (the classification of people based on their social behaviour or personality characteristics) only applies where the data is used out of context or people are treated in a "detrimental or unfavourable" manner, and even then not if the biometric dataset was "lawfully acquired" (which would doubtless be claimed to be the case with most declared uses).

 Even if an AI system escapes prohibition, it may be a "High-Risk / Regulated AI System".
-This is also defined in terms of applications of "AI systems" rather than the characteristics of the artefact or the process or technique(s) used to achieve an output or outcome.
-The included AI system applications fall under two headings, expanded on in Appendix 2:
+This is also defined in terms of applications of "AI systems" rather than the characteristics of the artefact or the process or technique(s) used to achieve an output or outcome or the AI system's impacts.
+The included AI system applications fall under two headings. [ PREPRINT ONLY: An adapted extract is in See Appendix 2:

 Four generic exceptions are declared, in relation to "a narrow procedural task", "improv[ing] the result of a previously completed human activity", adjuncts to "a completed human assessment" and "[being] a preparatory task to an assessment" that is relevant to an Annex III use-case (Art.6.3).

-In addition to the four generic exceptions, the eight categories defined in Annex III are subject to a dozen exceptions within their detailed descriptions, and in some cases closed-ended lists.
-Lists are likely to have the effect of excluding unmentioned sub-categories of applications.
-Some forms of exception, such as "except when detecting financial fraud", create the possibility of 'laundering' systems by including that feature.
-The 'predictive policing' provision is very difficult to comprehend, which creates the risk it will be ignored.
+In addition to the four generic exceptions, the eight categories defined in Annex III are subject to a dozen exceptions within their detailed descriptions.
+In some cases, closed-ended lists are used, which are likely to have the effect of excluding unmentioned sub-categories of applications, whether or not that was the intention, and whether or not the list is inconsistent with text elsewhere.
+Some forms of exception, such as "except when detecting financial fraud", create the possibility of 'laundering' systems by designing that feature in, and inter-twining its use with some other, at best distantly-related feature.
+Accidental exceptions may arise where a provision is very difficult to comprehend, such as that for 'predictive policing'.

 On the other hand, "an AI system referred to in Annex III shall always be considered to be high-risk where the AI system performs profiling of natural persons" (Art.6.3).
 For this purpose, "profiling" means "profiling as defined in Article 4, point (4), of Regulation (EU) 2016/679", commonly known as the General Data Protection Regulation (GDPR) (Art.3(52)).
-The GDPR definition of "Profiling" is (emphasis added):
+The GDPR definition is (emphases added):

 This corresponds to the preparation and use of a model (a 'digital persona') associated with a particular entity or identity (Clarke 1994, 2014):